Odyssey (Magic: The Gathering): Judgment

 Having mortally wounded his sister, Jeska, with his own sword, Kamahl leaves her to the care of his centaur friend, Seton, and sets out on a quest to find a way to heal her.
 Her wound festers from the might of the Mirari, currently fixed to the pommel of Kamahl's sword.
 Meanwhile, Laquatus schemes as much as ever to persuade Empress Llawan to aid him in finding the Mirari.
 Along with his bodyguard Burke (Laquatus' Champion), the ever-demented Braids, and Commander Eesha of the Aven, each plays a part in the war over the Mirari.
 Kamahl trains with the Nantuko Thriss in Krosa in Druidic magic and ultimately confronts Laquatus in a showdown.
-Upon victory, Kamahl slams his sword into the ground, granting his wish and bringing life and growth to the surrounding environment (Mirari's Wake), though he unfortunately cannot cure his dying sister's wound.
+Upon victory, Kamahl slams his sword into the ground, granting his wish and bringing life and growth to the surrounding environment (Mirari's Wake), though he cannot cure his dying sister's wound.

 Set history

 Odyssey

 Odyssey's main theme is the graveyard.
 All the colors interact with the graveyard and use it as a resource, though green and black are the strongest graveyard colors.
 Previously, the graveyard rarely affected gameplay, but Odyssey's cards forced players to constantly keep track of both graveyards at all times.

 Odysseys secondary theme is token creatures.
 Throughout the Odyssey block, all the colors receive more token creatures than usual, and green's token generating spells are some of the most powerful tokens generators in Magic history.
 This was because if spells had Flashback they could be played from the graveyard for its Flashback cost and would be removed from the game once it resolved.
 This essentially allowed you to play the same spell twice.
 The most notable card among these was Call of the Herd which was later reprinted as one of the Time Spiral 'Timeshifted' cards.

 Many of Magic's marquee races like Elves and Goblins are completely absent from Otaria.
 White is represented by Nomads and the Aven birds of The Order; Blue has the deceitful, octopus-like Cephalids; Black is plagued by the Horrors and Minions of Cabal summoners; Red showcases Dwarves, Firecats, and Barbarians of the Pardic mountains; and Green is rife with Centaurs, Squirrels, and the insect-like Nantuko druids of the Krosan forest.